noxtgm/gateway-bot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you have a suggestion that would make this repository better, please fork it and create a pull request.
-You can also simply open an issue with the tag "enhancement" or something along this line.
+Or you can simply open an issue with the tag "enhancement" or something along this line.
 If you end up using the source code in this repo, consider giving it a star !